By: Robert Avsec, Executive Fire Officer

 Those results were obtained in conditions where there was no high heat and smoke that would be encountered on the real fireground.
 If these results are not believable to a reader, I would challenge them to keep times and data from their own RIT training exercises and compare them to this data.
 They will undoubtedly be remarkably similar.Jeffrey Pindelski, The Rapid Intervention Reality of Your Department – Part 1

 We did just that in a series of evolutions conducted by the organization where I served for 26 years, the Chesterfield (Va.)
 Fire and EMS Department.
-Using a vacant warehouse building, we conducted those evolutions on twenty-seven different days as part of our quarterly fire company in-service training.
+You can also check here as we are using a vacant warehouse building, we conducted those evolutions on twenty-seven different days as part of our quarterly fire company in-service training.
 And yes, our results were right in line with those from the Phoenix Fire Department studies.

 Our Lessons Learned